 Make it a habit

 This also allows you to connect your emotions to your expenses as you decide whether each transaction makes you feel positive, negative, or neutral.
-Whether it’s every Sunday or the last day of each month, having a fixed day will help.
+Whether it’s every Sunday or the last day of each month, setting a fixed day will help.
 Soon enough, money tracking will be a habit and (hopefully) not such a dreaded chore.

 Find an accountability buddy